jose2007kj/AdDetector/README.md

 # AdDetector
-An android app to detect ad liberaries used,get list of installed apps,view permissions of each app
+An android app to detect ad liberaries used(web scrapping is performed to get this list),get list of installed apps,view permissions of each app